myrakrusemark/Daisy-openAI-chat/README.md

 # Daisy

 Daisy is a terminal-based application that listens for the trigger word "Daisy".
 The voice data is sent to Google for speech recognition, but alternative and offline technologies are also available.
 The app is optimized to consume minimal bandwidth when speech is not detected.
-The script has the added capability to search Google or provide URLs, from which it retrieves information to answer user questions.
+The script has the added capability to search Google by generating relevant search terms, from which it retrieves information to answer user questions.

-Built around the OpenAI API, Daisy behaves in a similar manner to chatGPT but does not exactly mimic its behavior.
-Although it has access to the extensive knowledge base of the chatGPT model, it does not include all of the features and fine-tuning of a typical chatGPT application.
+Built around the OpenAI chatGPT API, Daisy behaves just as it would in the chatGPT web app.

 ## Background
 I have been eager to have a conversation with chatGPT using my voice.
 I used to search daily for a program that could exchange between speech recognition and TTS for a real human-like conversation, but it was not until recently that I discovered one.